istio/istio.io/content/en/blog/2019/monitoring-external-service-traffic/index.md

     }
   {{< /text >}}

-Before release 1.3, there were no metrics reported or if metrics were reported there were no explicit labels set when traffic hit these clusters, resulting in lack of visibility in traffic flowing through the mesh.
+Prior to Istio 1.3, there were no metrics reported or if metrics were reported there were no explicit labels set when traffic hit these clusters, resulting in lack of visibility in traffic flowing through the mesh.